 Work by Chambers et al (2009) found that the inhibition of SMAD signalling using the small molecules Noggin and SB 431542, hESCs undertook complete neural conversion within approximately 19 days .

-Building on this work, the same group then improved their strategy by replacing Noggin with a BMP inhibitor (LDN193189) and including three small molecules.
+Building on this work, the same group then improved their strategy by replacing Noggin with a BMP inhibitor (LDN193189; Cat.
+No. HB5624) and including three small molecules.
 These molecules were a potent inhibitor of VEGF/FGF/PDGF tyrosine kinase signalling (SU5402; Cat.
 No. HB3133), a WNT agonist that selectively inhibits GSK-3β (CHIR99021) and a Notch inhibitor that acts through γ-secretase (DAPT; Cat.
 No. HB3345).
 This strategy greatly improved the results from the 2009 paper: their data showed that by day 8 there had been induction of neural crest cells.
 Further, by day 15, cells were expressing markers for sensory neurons .

 The most recent work from this group has, again, shown changes to the initial protocol but with even more success at activating neurogenesis.
 In their 2017 paper , Qi et al used a combination of small molecules which have dual SMAD inhibition properties (SU5402, PD0325901 and DAPT, see Diagram 1).
 By day 13, 70% of cells expressed TUJ1, which is a marker of neuronal fate.
 They were also able to produce neurons, following this protocol, but under Good Manufacturing Practice (GMP) compatible culturing conditions.
 This resulted in neurons capable of firing action potentials and forming excitatory synapses.